isdzulqor/cakcuk/README.md

     ```

 #### A Bit Differences between Slack Event API & Slack RTM API
-  * `Slack RTM API` doesn't need to expose public endpoint.
+  * `Slack RTM API` doesn't need to expose a public endpoint.
 Thus it's easier to integrate with your private cluster if you have. `Slack Event API` needs to has a public endpoint and register it to Slack to be challenged.

   * `Slack RTM API` uses WebSocket, so it's realtime and lower latency. `Slack Event API` uses HTTPS webhook, it must have higher latency mostly.

   * `Slack RTM API` uses higher resource, CPU, memory & bandwidth.
 WebSocket costs this. `Slack Event API` uses HTTPS webhook, it eats lower resources.

-  * `Slack RTM API` needs to expose many scopes/permissions, `bot` Slack scope.
-Thats why RTM API will consume events that you really don't need them as well. `Slack Event API` is able to just uses Slack scopes/permission as needed.
+  * `Slack RTM API` needs to expose many scopes/permissions, It has multiple scopes/permissions aggregated in `bot` Slack scope.
+That's why RTM API will consume events that you don't need them as well. `Slack Event API` can just use Slack scopes/permission as needed.

 More about it https://api.slack.com/events-api and https://api.slack.com/rtm